 James O. Page is regarded as the “father of modern EMS.”
 He was a supporter of the Prehospital Care Research Forum and a friend, colleague, and mentor to many in EMS.
 A collection of his works, research, and presentations debuted at UCLA Biomedical Library.

-Over 60 UCLA CPC staff, faculty, students, and alumni volunteers at first “Stadium to the Sea” LA Marathon.
+Over 60 UCLA CPC staff, faculty, students, and alumni volunteer at first “Stadium to the Sea” LA Marathon.

 Dr. Walter S. Graf, founder of the Daniel Freeman Paramedic Program (now the UCLA Paramedic Education Program), honored at “Pioneers of Paramedicine” gala event held in Los Angeles, California.